capnplanet/codespaces-entity-detection/entity-profiler/README.md

 ## What it does (today)

-- Detects people (OpenCV HOG+SVM + NMS) and, if you provide an ONNX pose model, estimates pose; otherwise it skips pose gracefully.
+- Detects people with an ONNX detector if you supply `models/detector.onnx`; otherwise it falls back to OpenCV HOG+SVM + NMS.
+Pose is estimated if you supply `models/pose_estimator.onnx`; otherwise it skips gracefully.
 - Computes lightweight features per detection:
    - Soft biometrics (bbox height, aspect ratio, area)
    - Clothing color/texture histograms